 It was March 8, 1908, and these American ladies rose to commemorate women who died in a fire after working 12 to 18 hours a day in a wretched clothing factory without electricity.

-Women demand ▲ safe working conditions ▲ equal wages as men ▲ humane working hours ▲ freedom to establish unions ▲ the right to vote) and held a large-scale protest.
-They held large-scale demos chanting, “Give us bread (adequate wages to survive on) and roses (suffrage to vote in elections)!”
+The women demanded safe working conditions, equal wages to men, humane working hours, freedom to establish unions, the right to vote, and held a large scale protest.
+They held large-scale demonstrations chanting, “Give us bread (adequate wages to survive on) and roses (suffrage to vote in elections)!”

-Since then, "Bread and Roses" has become the symbol of Women's Day, and in the U.S.A. the following year, March 8 was declared 'National Women's Day' to commemorate this protest; following this 'International Women's Day' has been established around the world.
+Since then, "Bread and Roses" has become the symbol of Women's Day, and in the U.S.A. the following year, March 8 was declared 'National Women's Day' to commemorate this protest, and following this 'International Women's Day' has been established around the world.

-In 1975, the United Nations designated 1975 as International Women's Year, and in 1977, March 8 was officially celebrated as International Women's Day.
-Since then, March 8 has become an important anniversary that spreads as a movement calling for the abolition of gender discrimination and the improvement of the status of women around the world.
+In 1975,the United Nations designated 1975 as International Women's Year, and in 1977, March 8 was officially celebrated as International Women's Day.
+Since then, March 8 has become an important anniversary that has spread as a movement calling for the abolition of gender discrimination and the improvement of the status of women around the world.